 New London is a somewhat small city located in the state of Wisconsin.
 With a population of 7,092 people and two constituent neighborhoods, New London is the 115th largest community in Wisconsin.

-New London is a blue-collar town, with 43.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, New London is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in New London who work in office and administrative support (11.85%), teaching (7.17%), and sales jobs (6.06%).
+New London is a blue-collar town, with 41.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, New London is a city of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in New London who work in office and administrative support (11.51%), management occupations (8.41%), and sales jobs (6.79%).

-The percentage of adults in New London with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.36% of adults in New London have a bachelor's degree or advanced degree.
+The percentage of adults in New London who are college-educated is close to the national average for all communities of 21.84%: 17.60% of the adults in New London have a bachelor's degree or advanced degree.

-The per capita income in New London in 2010 was $23,271, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $93,084 for a family of four.
+The per capita income in New London in 2018 was $26,727, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $106,908 for a family of four.
 However, New London contains both very wealthy and poor people as well.

 The people who call New London home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New London residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New London include Irish, Polish, Dutch, and Norwegian.
+The greatest number of New London residents report their race to be White, followed by Asian.
+Important ancestries of people in New London include German, Irish, Norwegian, French, and Dutch.

 The most common language spoken in New London is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.